 That’s exactly what they found when working with Pratum.
 From the very start of the company, Pratum has been built on the idea that clients should feel they are being empowered by a team of experts looking out for their best security interests.
 Pratum’s CEO, Dave Nelson, emphasizes the importance of giving the clients what they really need, not upselling with the tactic of fear.

 The beginning of an Information Security Risk Assessment is a lot of information collection.
 This typically entails gathering data and uploading that information for Pratum’s team to review.
 This helps the Pratum consultants get to know the business before the assessment process begins.
 Tech’s president called the process “painless and easy”.

 After the initial review and meetings with Pratum on what Tech’s leadership was looking to learn about their business, Pratum began the Risk Assessment.
-Tech’s president felt it was important to tell his team ahead of time exactly how they should handle the work being done by Pratum.
+Tech’s president felt it was important to tell her team ahead of time exactly how they should handle the work being done by Pratum.